devopsparadox/challenges/ansible-vs-terraform/terraform-gke/README.md

 terraform destroy \
     --var k8s_version=$VERSION

-# If it throws an error stating that the cluster is being upgraded, wait for a while and repeat the previoous command
+# If it throws an error stating that the cluster is being upgraded, wait for a while and repeat the previous command

-# TODO: Remove from KUBECONFIG
 ```